samxbrown/Sams_Social_Network_API/README.md

 # Social Network API Starter Code

 # Description
-This starter code contains a codebase for a user to create a workday scheduler calendar.
+This starter code contains a codebase for a user to create a social newtwork API.

 ## Installation